 I started with the fact that the text of the Gospel of Mark exists.
 I examined the text for clues about Mark’s purpose for the text.
 The text was dramatic, but was not the script of a play.
 I thought about why the text might have that form.
-I came up with a theory: Mark wrote and performed a play; he also wrote a text in which he condensed the dialogue and added narration, preserving the performance.
+I came up with a theory: Mark wrote and performed a play; he also wrote a text in which he condensed the dialogue and added narration and other literary features.
 That is the text we have now.

 I assumed that theory was true, unless I found some fact that absolutely contradicted it.
 I then imagined how the play was staged.
-I sometimes had to alter my course a little, but I never found anything to force me to abandon my theory that a performed play had existed.
+I sometimes had to discard a line of thought, but I never found anything to force me to abandon my theory that a performed play had existed.
 An analogous situation is a person who finds some pieces of tile that look like they come from the same structure.
 After looking at them for a while, she hypothesizes that the structure was a dome.
 She begins by using pieces that make what looks like the outer edge.
 She then finds more pieces that fit into existing pieces.
-She finds some pieces that appear to have been mixed in from another structure; she throws out those pieces.
+She finds some pieces that appear to have been mixed in from another structure; she sets aside those pieces.
 Eventually, she reconstructs enough that the dome shape is evident.
 She concludes that her hypothesis is probably right.
 The pieces could, in theory, have originally come from a different-shaped structure.
-But until someone else demonstrates that they have a better way to arrange the pieces, she has the right to say that the dome is the best solution for now.
+But until someone else demonstrates that they have a better way to arrange the pieces, she has the right to say that they probably were originally part of a dome.

 I acknowledge that the book is speculative.
-It is my best explanation of the facts.
+I present many sub-theories.
+Some may be right and others wrong.
 Other scholars are free to challenge it.